Set Current Location

 This grandiose building was erected in 1889-96 after plans drawn by Wilhelm Dahlerup in Italian Renaissance style.
 In autumn 1998, an extension was opened that gave the National Gallery of Denmark the facelift it needed.
 The architects were Anna Maria Indrio.
 This deeply original new building was constructed in the park behind the original building and is connected to it by a glass-covered walkway, the so-called Street of Sculptures.
 The street stretches along the full length of the museum, and within it concerts and dance performances are held.
 The museum contains collections of art dating from the 12th Century.
 Among the older European and Danish collections, feast your eyes on paintings by Titian, Tintoretto, Breugel, Rubens, Frans Hals and Rembrandt.
 The modern collection comprises work by Picasso, Braque, Leger, Modigliani and Emil Nolde.
 Danish painters are richly represented, and you can enjoy the styles of Oluf Hst, Edward Weihe, Olaf Rude and Harald Giersing.
 Entrance to the permanent collections is free, but special exhibits require a modest entry fee.

 Built by Frederik V to celebrate the 300th anniversary of the House of Oldenborg, Amalienborg consists of four palaces built around a square.
-These are Moltkes Palace (Christian VII's palace), Schackske Palace (Christians IX's palace and residence of Queen Margrethe and Prince Henrik), Levetzau Palace (Christian VIII's palace) and Brockdorfske Palace (Frederik VIII's palace and residence of Crown Prince Frederik and Crown Princess Mary).
+These are Moltkes Palace (Christian VII's palace), Schackske Palace, Levetzau Palace and Brockdorfske Palace.
 Architect Niels Eigtved was heavily influenced by the Rococo style.
 Of the four palaces, Moltkes Palace is considered the most outstanding.
 When Christiansborg burned down in 1794, the royal family moved to Amalienborg, and since then it has been their official residence.
 The square is dominated by Saly's equestrian statue of Frederik V (1723-1766) which, together with the palace buildings, forms a breathtaking architectural ensemble.
-Lovers of the royal family flock to the square once a year to celebrate Queen Margrethe's birthday.
+Fans of the royal family flock to the square once a year to celebrate Queen Margrethe's birthday.
 Two of the four palaces are open to the public on weekends from July to October.